PGScatalog/PGS_Catalog/curation/scripts/qc_ref_genome_readme.md

 ## About the reference genome QC script

-This scripts verifies if the variant positions of a scoring file match the given reference genome.
+This script verifies if the variant positions of a scoring file match the given reference genome.

 ### How it works